CLick here for CEOP

 - Physical Processes.

-Scientific enquiry is the area that the children seem to enjoy most.
+Children love scientific enquiry.
 Discovering things for themselves, rather than being told, is a great way to learn in a meaningful way.
-It’s not always finding out why things work but also learning from why things don’t work.
+This includes finding out why things work, as well as learning why things don’t work.

 Our Computing Curriculum is taught from Reception to Year 6 and children learn numerous skills.
 These skills are built upon year on year, until the end of year Key Stage Two where children will emerge accomplished in many aspects of computing.
 Within the computing curriculum children learn through completing projects and have to gain new skills to complete these units of work.
 Children in all key stages learn computer programming and coding, testing and debugging their apps as they go.